24 More details about CIs

-So far, you have learnt to ask a RQ, design a study, classify and summarise the data, and have also been introduced to confidence intervals.
+So far, you have learnt to ask a RQ, design a study, classify and summarise the data, and construct some confidence intervals.
 In this chapter, you will learn more about forming confidence intervals.
 You will learn to

 • communicate confidence intervals.